6 Types of EMC Test Equipment & Common Applications

 Test Setup

-The test setup for most commercial products are based on IEC 61000-4-2 which provides two different setups for table top and floor standing equipment.
+commercial products are based on IEC 61000-4-2 which provides two different setups for table top and floor standing equipment.
 The diagram on the right from the user manual of the Teseq NSG 435 provides an overview of the table top setup.

 Common components of an ESD Table top Setup Include: